PSP-Archive/PSPRadio/PSP/PSPRadio/readme.txt

 Installation
 -------------
-1-Choose an iconset directory, you can choose from: halfast_iconset, handojin_iconset and mrpochi_iconset.
+1-Download the correct package for your firmware: -f1.0 or -f1.5 2-Choose an iconset directory, you can choose from: halfast_iconset, handojin_iconset and mrpochi_iconset.
-2-From the iconset directory choose the directory corresponding to your PSP version. (v1.0 v1.5)
 3-Copy the contents of the version directory ("PSPRadio" for v1.0 or "PSPRadio                        1" and "PSPRAD~2%" for v1.5) to your PSP under "PSP\GAME\".

-Notes
+Note:
 -----
-You can ignore the config directory in this zip file.
-Is there for reference only.
+This application doesn't support DHCP (automatic IP) for the PSP.
+You will need to set up your PSP to use a static IP.
+(See the guides in the forum).

 Thanks